-In the following excerpt from the new book, Greg Prato’s The Other Side of Rainbow, former Rainbow members - and other renowned admirers of the band - take a look back on what is considered to be the band’s “MTV era,” which featured Joe Lynn Turner on vocals, and spawned such albums as Difficult to Cure, Straight Between the Eyes and Bent Out of Shape (and the hits I Surrender, Stone Cold and Street of Dreams).
+In the following excerpt from Greg Prato’s The Other Side of Rainbow, former Rainbow members - and other renowned admirers of the band - take a look back on what is considered to be the band’s “MTV era,” which featured Joe Lynn Turner on vocals, and spawned such albums as Difficult to Cure, Straight Between the Eyes and Bent Out of Shape (and the hits I Surrender, Stone Cold and Street of Dreams).

 Doogie White [Rainbow singer (1994-1997)]: Rainbow was about Ritchie’s guitar.
 And it was about the riffs.
 And it was about the solos.
 And those songs didn’t have that - with the exception of things like Eyes of Fire.
 Can’t Let You Go was a great song, Jealous Lover was a great song because it had that brilliant picked riff - magic stuff like that.
 But when it started to go into Street of Dreams and all that, that “fodder for the masses,” that’s when I didn’t like it, because it wasn’t showing Ritchie.
 Any band could have done that.
 And it wasn’t what I wanted as a Ritchie Blackmore fan.
 But that was Ritchie’s choice to do that, and Joe takes a lot of flak for that.
 And they were very lightly mixed, as well - it was very keyboard-y.
 And not Hammond and not Moog - stringy sounds were being experimented in rock music.